-To work on JSP and make dynamic pages, you will need an environment where you can develop and run web applications that are created using JSP.
-An environment is basically a set of all the software and tools needed to create dynamic web pages, to test them, and ultimately to run them as a virtual client-server manner.
-In this chapter, you will learn about creating and setting up the environment for getting started with JSP programming.
+To work on JSP and create dynamic pages, you will need an environment where you can develop and run web applications built using JSP.
+An environment is basically a set of all the software and tools needed to create dynamic web pages, test them, and eventually run them in a virtual client-server.
+In this lesson, you will learn how to create and set up an environment to start with JSP programming.

 Java Development Kit (JDK) Setup